y0ncha/Enigma/enigma-engine/README.md

 - **Does NOT configure machine** (requires separate config call)
 - Transactional: Invalid XML never overwrites existing spec

+**XML Schema Location**: Machine XML files should reference the schema located at:
+`enigma-loader/src/main/resources/schema/Enigma-Ex2.xsd`

+See the enigma-loader README for details on how XML files should reference the schema.

 #### 2. Configuration

 **Manual Configuration** (`configManual`):